-- To satisfy the requirements of the EPL for the operation of the SICTL site, Marshall Day Acoustics conducted short term attended and long-term unattended noise monitoring at 34 Dent Street and 74 Australia Ave. - Assessment of the SICTL site noise compliance is complicated by a range of variables affecting the derivation of the noise contribution from activities conducted on the site. - As compliance could not be accurately determined on the basis of monitoring conducted at the receiver locations, MDA developed a 3-D noise model to determine the noise contribution from the site at the nearest receivers via calculation.
+- To satisfy the requirements of the EPL for the operation of the SICTL site, Marshall Day Acoustics conducted short term attended and long-term unattended noise monitoring at 11 Dent Street and 74 Australia Ave. - Assessment of the SICTL site noise compliance is complicated by a range of variables affecting the derivation of the noise contribution from activities conducted on the site. - As compliance could not be accurately determined on the basis of monitoring conducted at the receiver locations, MDA developed a 3D noise model to determine the noise contribution from the site at the nearest receivers via calculation.
 In order to develop the noise model, attended measurements were conducted on site in the vicinity of operational noise sources.
 These measurements were used to establish sound power levels for all equipment which were then incorporated into the noise model and the noise contribution of each plant item was calculated back to the receiver locations. - The results of the noise model have been compared with the noise levels measured at two on-site calibration points.
-The predicted noise levels correlate closely with the measured noise levels and therefore we consider the noise model to be representative of the site operations. - The results of the noise model indicate the noise emissions from the site comply with the noise limits at 34 Dent Street and 74 Australia Ave. - It should be noted that the measured noise levels for several plant items were marginally lower than our previous assessments.
-While on site we were advised by plant operators the decreased noise levels were due to a higher level of maintenance and general upkeep on machinery during recent months.
+The predicted noise levels correlate closely with the measured noise levels and therefore we consider the noise model to be representative of the site operations. - The results of the noise model indicate the noise emissions from the site comply with the noise limits at 11 Dent Street and 74 Australia Ave.